meilisearch/documentation/guides/advanced_guides/snapshots_and_dumps.md

 $ meilisearch --schedule-snapshot=true --snapshot-interval-sec 3600
 ```

-After running the above code, a snapshot will be created every hour (3600 seconds).
+After running the above code, a snapshot is created every hour (3600 seconds).

 During snapshot creation, old snapshots are **automatically overwritten**.
 This means that only the most recent snapshot should be present in the folder at any given time.